Old Point Comfort: 17th and 18th centuries

 Because of the ambiguity as to which line was to run west and which northwest, the charter gave the Virginia Company either about 80000 sqmi of eastern North America, or about one-third of the entire continent, extending to the Pacific Ocean.
-The Colony of Virginia chose the interpretation which gave it the larger area, and the Commonwealth of Virginia continued to claim much of the Ohio Valley, and beyond, until after the American Revolution.
-It relinquished its claims to the Northwest Territory only in 1784, allowing them to become the state of Kentucky in 1790.
-Kentucky was officially admitted as a state on June 1, 1792.
+The Colony of Virginia chose the interpretation which gave it the larger area, and the Commonwealth of Virginia continued to claim much of the Ohio Valley and beyond, until after the American Revolution.
+In 1784, Virginia gave up most of these claims, and the relinquished area was organized as the Territory Northwest of the River Ohio (commonly known as the Northwest Territory) on July 13, 1787.
+In 1789, the remaining claims were abandoned when Virginia allowed Kentucky to become its own state, which it did on June 1, 1792.

+In the fall of 1609, a Captain John Ratcliffe built the first English fort in the area, known as Fort Algernon.

-In August 1619, the first documented enslaved Africans arrived in what was then known as the Colony of Virginia (although the first people of direct African descent on mainland North America were enslaved by a Spanish colony in South Carolina in 1526, and the first recorded birth with direct African ancestry took place in Florida in 1606).
-Those enslaved arrived in the White Lion, a privateer owned by Robert Rich, 2nd Earl of Warwick, but flying a Dutch flag, which docked at Point Comfort/Fort Monroe.
-The approximately 20 Africans had been enslaved during a war fought by Portugal and some local African allies, against the Kingdom of Ndongo, in modern Angola, and had been taken off a Portuguese slave ship, the São João Bautista.
+In August 1619, the First Africans in Virginia arrived in what was then known as the Colony of Virginia (although the first people of direct African descent on mainland North America were enslaved by a Spanish colony in South Carolina in 1526, and the first recorded birth with direct African ancestry took place in Florida in 1606).
+Those enslaved arrived in the White Lion, a privateer owned by Robert Rich, 2nd Earl of Warwick, but flying a Dutch flag, which docked at Point Comfort.
+The approximately 20-25 Africans had been enslaved during a war fought by Portugal and some local African allies, against the Kingdom of Ndongo, in modern Angola, and had been taken off a Portuguese slave ship, the São João Bautista.

+The humid conditions and exposure to Atlantic coastal storms caused the plank and timber forts at these locations to constantly deteriorate.
+In 1630, Capt Samuel Matthews was commissioned to rebuild the fort at Old Point Comfort, and it was completed by 1632.

 In 1665, Colonel Miles Cary, a member of the Virginia Governor's Council, was assigned to place armaments at the fort during heightened tensions resulting from the Second Anglo-Dutch War.
 Cary was hit by a cannonball from a Dutch frigate, and died of those wounds on June 10, 1667.